Mobile usage is growing exponentially — particularly among our largest demographics of prospective students, Millennials and Gen Z.

 The conversion process is not a complete redesign.
 Instead, it converts each site to the mobile template and reorganizes existing content for consumption on mobile devices.

 Like the academic website redesigns, conversions are funded by the provost’s office and processed on a college-by-college rotation according to the deans’ prioritization.

 Websites that are converted to the mobile-friendly template will later undergo redesign, during which new content, multimedia elements and design elements will be created.
 This two-step process allows our office to optimize all academic websites for mobile consumption as quickly as possible.

-During the first six months of this year, we published the following mobile-friendly website conversions:
+During the fall semester, we published the following mobile-friendly website conversions: